SpeedyOrc-C/Words-Trolley/README.md

 Unlike other apps, you can add language-specific information to each word:

+### Japanese

+* Add furigana（振り仮名）for each word.
+* Specify verb's group.
+(Although it can be deduced in most cases.)

 ### French

-You can add gender for nouns.
+* Specify noun's gender.

 ### German

-You can add gender for nouns.
+* Specify noun's gender.

 ### Mandarin

-You can add pronunciation for each word.
+* Add Pinyin（拼音）or Bopomofo（注音）for each word.
-Supports both Pinyin and Bopomofo (Zhuyin).
-You only type one of them, and get the other one automatically.

 ### Egyptian

-We have a dedicated system for typing Hieroglyphs without referring to any Gardiner's signs.
+* Enter hieroglyphs like a breeze using our dedicated IME.

-The sound based IME supports transliteration schemes from:
+* Add transliteration for each word, supports schemes from:

-- Manuel de Codage
+  * Manuel de Codage
-- Gardiner
+  * Gardiner
-- Me?
+  * Me?

 ## Get Involved